bjornarveie/HPX_project/README.md

 ##### 2D_Stencil
 To run the example, I needed to change the Cmake minimum required version to 3.3.2 in CMakeLists.txt.
+I was able to run the 2D_stencil example.